readyready15728/misc/awakemud-notes.md

 and WIL.
 * 'help map'.
-* Zander at Rollo's Café, which is on Seneca Street between First and Second in Southwest Seattle (actually see 'help SEATTLE SE'), may have work for me.
+* Zander at Rollo's Café, which is on Seneca Street between First and Second in Southwest Seattle (actually see 'help SEATTLE SE'), offers work.
 (Closest taxi destination is 'Rhino'.)
-(And it's matrix work.)
 * Axehead at Slitch Pin practices Driving Cars, Driving Motorcycles, Pistols, Brawling, Edged Weapons, Street Etiquette, Stealth, Negotiation.
 * George Beano of Beano's Collection Agency also offers work.
 * An Elf in The Blue Wyvern in Tarislar offers work.
+(And it's Matrix work.)
-* Daniella at Friendship Restaurant on Councul Island offers work.
+* Daniella at Friendship Restaurant on Council Island offers work.
+(Minimum reputation 100.)
 * Unnamed Software Store in the mezzanine of the Aztech Pyramid has various ActiveSofts for sale.
 * If something happens to my Ruger 100 I can get another on the eastern side